What natural supplements might help with weight loss?

 What is the most effective way to lose weight?

-Overall, the most effective and sustainable way to achieve and maintain a healthy weight is through a balanced diet and regular physical activity, potentially complemented by behavioral changes.
+Overall, the most effective and sustainable way to achieve and maintain a healthy weight is through a balanced diet and regular physical activity, potentially complemented by behavioural changes.
 These could include setting realistic goals, keeping a food diary, or seeking support from a dietitian or support group.
 Weight management is a long-term endeavor, and quick fixes rarely lead to lasting success.

 However, if you are interested in trying a natural supplement to support your weight loss journey, it is always advised to consult with your healthcare practitioner before taking any new supplements or medications.